-For Fiscal Year 2018-19 the District is implementing a capital plan reserve study to fund future repair and replacement of facility components.
-The District contracted with Association Reserves to help develop the capital plan which initially made an inventory of District facilities, identifying component wear, and age.
+In Fiscal Year 2018-19 the District is implemented a capital plan reserve study to fund future repair and replacement of facility components.
+The capital plan includes an inventory of District facilities, identifying component wear, and age.
 The study looks forward 30 years, projecting expenses, and recommending a funding plan.
 In FY 2008-09 environmental remediation work was completed at the old District headquarters in Thermal, CA which involved paving the whole area with asphalt.
 In ten years this has to be repaved, designated funds have been set aside on an annual basis, to pay for this remediation liability.
-In FY 2018-2019 the repaving work will take place.
+In FY 2019-20 the repaving work will take place.